 Approximately 60% of people in the world have internet access, and at least 9 out of 10 have made purchases online.
 Musk’s Starlink project will surely boost these numbers substantially when it goes live.

 5. 61% of online consumers in the United States have made a purchase based on recommendations from a blog.

 The importance of blogs is becoming more evident as businesses that have blogs are seeing an increase in sales.
 Blogs provide a perfect way of informing customers about products and services, making it easier for them to shop with you.

 6. 59% of Millennials will go to Amazon first when shopping online, making the giant online retailer one of your biggest competitors.

 The rules of online shopping change with each generation.
 Most people born between 1981 and 1996 go to Amazon first to get more information about a product before making a purchase.

 7. By the year 2040, it’s estimated that 95% of all purchases will be made through eCommerce.

 According to Nasdaq, the way we buy products today will become a thing of the past by 2040.
 Their predictions say that almost all purchases will be made online 20 years from now.

-The need for eCommerce is quickly growing among the general population, but 46% of American small businesses still don’t have an online store.
+The need for eCommerce is quickly growing among the general population, but almost half of US businesses don’t have an online store.
 That will have to change soon.